 Whew, what a task that was!

-Nevertheless, both of my sites now use The Prose theme and are responsive!
+Nevertheless, both of my sites now use the Daily Dish theme.

 Hiding Certain Site Elements in Responsive Mode